needle-tools/needle-engine-support/documentation/technical-overview.md

 ## How it works

 Needle Engine roughly consists of three parts:
-- a number of _editor extensions_ that allow you to set up scenes for Needle Engine from e.g. the Unity Editor.
+- a number of **components and tools** that allow you to set up scenes for Needle Engine from e.g. the Unity Editor.
-- an _exporter_ that turns scene and component data into glTF
+- an **exporter** that turns scene and component data into glTF.
-- a _web runtime_ that loads and runs the produced glTF files and their extensions.
+- a **web runtime** that loads and runs the produced glTF files and their extensions.

 The editor extensions currently support the Unity Editor, with some promising experiments for Blender on the horizon (but no ETA).
 The web runtime uses three.js for rendering, adds a component system on top of the three scene graph and hooks up extension loaders for our custom glTF extensions.